 so the logical disk block address may not be the actual physical

 disk block number.
 The disk scheduling algorithm may be implemented

 in the controller instead of the operating system, because the

 controller is aware of the physical locations of the file blocks,

 and therefore is able to better optimize rotational latency and seek time.

-implement its own algorithm, and just feed I/O requests to the controller
+it can implement its own algorithm, and just feed I/O requests

 - 10.5 Disk Management

 - Disk initialization, booting from disk, and bad-block recovery

 Low-level formatting divides the tracks into sectors that